Living with Lions

 WHY LIONS ARE DYING OUT

-As the human population continues to expand and take over new areas, lions are losing their habitats to humans.
+As the human population continues to expand and take over former wilderness areas, lions are losing their habitats to humans.
 Livestock production is the only viable way of making a living for many rural African people and often lands become severely overgrazed, degrading previously pristine habitats.

 Former wildernesses are turning into barren regions, with less wildlife, particularly grazers like zebra and wildebeest, which have to compete with livestock for food and water.